 instead of symptoms.

 Complex business problems rarely have textbook answers.
 They have specific constraints in the system, the structure, or the leadership of the organizations.
-Our job is to find then mitigate or eliminate them.
+Our job is to find them and mitigate or eliminate them.

-"We focus on core problems instead of treating symptoms with "Band-Aid" fixes."
+"We focus on fixing core problems instead of treating symptoms with "Band-Aid" fixes."

 When to engage us